 6. Write an anti-thank you.
 Sure, it seems counter-intuitive but it’s a way of using a negative experience to help others.

 7. Leave money in vending machines, especially in hospitals and detention centers.

 8. Leave a positive review for a local business on Merchant Circle, ThinkLocal, or Yelp.
 And don’t forget writers.
 Leave stars on sites such as Goodreads and Amazon, recommend books you’ve enjoyed to friends, maybe give a shout-out on social media to authors whose work impacted you.

 9. Listen.
 You know how it feels when someone really listens to you.
 They look into your eyes, they react to your words, and you feel understood.
 Check your listening skills against the Scale of Attuned Responses.

 11. Give genuine compliments.
-You might want to challenge yourself to give compliments to five or ten people a day.
+You might want to challenge yourself to give compliments to five people a day.
 It keeps you on the lookout for truth and beauty.
 Tell a clerk she has a lovely voice, a child that his smile made your day, a loved one that their eyes are beautiful.

 12. That kid who keeps hanging around, looking as you grill dinner or wanting to talk while you wash the car?
 He may be longing for encouragement.
 Even a few kind words may be the kind of mentoring he needs.

 16. See an act of aggression?
 Get involved even if it seems like none of your business.
 That’s a kindness too.